eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 ```

-As the `read( )/take()` operation may return more the one data sample (in the event that several publishing applications are started simultaneously to write different message instances), an iterator is rather used.
+As the `read( )/take()` operation may return more the one data sample (in the event that several publishing applications are started simultaneously to write different message instances), an iterator is used.

 ```
 const::HelloWorldData::Msg& msg;